-- 1. Publish information to show compliance with the Equality Duty by April 6th 2012 - Publish Equality objectives at least every 4 years which are specific and measurable by April 6th 2012
+- Publish information to show compliance with the Equality Duty by April 6th 2012 - Publish Equality objectives at least every 4 years which are specific and measurable by April 6th 2012

-This policy describes how the school is meeting these statutory duties and is in line with national guidance.
-It includes information about how the school is complying with the Public Sector Equality Duty and also provides guidance to staff and outside visitors about our approach to promoting equality.
+This policy describes how federation schools are meeting these statutory duties and is in line with national guidance.
+It includes information about how schools are complying with the Public Sector Equality Duty and also provides guidance to staff and outside visitors about our approach to promoting equality.

-Links to other policies and documentation
+3. Links to other policies and documentation